yuvaldekel/Event-Driven-Ansible-EDA-Workshop/Moudle 2/README.md

         ```bash
         oc create token aap-eda-sa -n openshift-monitoring
         ```
-    The output is the `sha256~...` token.
-Copy this and paste it into the corresponding `vars/dev.yml` or `vars/prd.yml` file.
+    The output is a `sha256~...` token.
+Copy it and save it in a file for a later use in the next moudle.

 4.  **Create the OpenShift Route manifest + the PrometheusRule for testing:**
     * Create a new file at `extensions/eda/k8s-objects/eda-route.yml` and add the following content. **Replace `<aap-namespace>` with the actual namespace where your AAP instance is installed.**
         ```yaml